Peristroff/Discord.Net/docs/guides/getting_started/first-bot.md

 > having trouble logging in?
 Double-check whether you have put in
 > the correct credentials and make sure that it is _not_ a client
 > secret, which is different from a token.
+>
+> Environment.GetEnvironmentVariable("DiscordToken") retrieves an
+> environmental variable which has the name DiscordToken.
+> You are not meant to put your actual token as its parameter.
+> If you want to hardcode the token, which is highly discouraged,
+> especially if you plan on distributing the application,
+> you should get rid of the Environment.GetEnvironmentVariable()
+> method and use the token string directly.

 > [!WARNING]
 > Encountering a `PlatformNotSupportedException` when starting your bot?